CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 backend, however.
 ### QA
 Test the accessible link by first manually clicking on the link and making sure that the link leads the user to our scheduling app.
-Test passes if the link leads to the app and it fails if it doesn’t.
 We should also test if the link is easily compatible on mobile phones.
 We will test on an android phone as well as apple phones to confirm compatibility on all platforms alongside computers.

+Success:
+* If the link leads to the correct app scheduler on all devices

+Fail:
+* Link does not work or leads to incorrect website

 ## Random Schedule Maker
 ### Functionality